DEP PROGRAM INFO

-While in the DEP you are supposed to be learning your USMC knowledge, doing some good ole Marines Corps PT to improve your IST stats and learning about the USMC’s ways by speaking with actual Marines and by going to various functions/events that are USMC related.
+While in the DEP you are supposed to be learning your USMC knowledge, doing some good ole Marines Corps PT to improve your physical fitness stats and learning about the USMC’s ways by speaking with actual Marines and by going to various functions/events that are USMC related.
 Not every recruiting station will run their DEP program the same way.
 Some recruiters are more motivated and have more resources available to use such as nearby USMC bases, while some recruiters really don’t put much effort into the DEP.
 So just because you heard of one Poolee who did certain stuff while in the DEP, this does not mean you will also being doing the same shit.

 I can never get a straight answer about how often poolees attend DEP meetings and I think this is because it varies from recruiter to recruiter.
 Some poolees go to weekly meetings while others only go every other Saturday.
 Some even have meetings 2-3 times per week while others say they only go 2-3 times per month.
 These DEP meetings/events for the most part will be fun, especially at first.
 Keep in mind if you are in the DEP for 10-12 months, these Poolee events can start to seem like one huge pain in the ass.

 Some recruiters who are more hard-core will demand that you be there for every single meeting and they will even threaten you with that if you don’t show up, then you may be kicked out of the DEP.
-Chances are really good that if your ass gets kicked out for not showing up to a meeting, then you are probably being kicked out because you are a flaky prospect and you are an at-risk Poolee and not because of missing a meeting.
-It is always in your best interest to attend every meeting, but you should never allow for these meetings to get in the way of your regular life in things such as work, school, family emergencies or engagements and things of this nature.
+Chances are really good that if your ass gets kicked out for not showing up to a meeting, then you are probably being kicked out because you are a shady prospect and you are an at-risk Poolee and not because of missing a meeting.
+It is always in your best interest to attend every meeting/function, especially the mandatory ones, but you should never allow for these meetings to get in the way of your regular life in things such as work, school, family emergencies or engagements and things of this nature.
 Remember, you are not a Marine yet and they cannot force you to attend anything.
 If you are going to miss a DEP function, make sure you tell your recruiter as soon as possible that these are your intentions.
 And if you are constantly missing DEP events, don't be surprised if you get kicked out of the DEP.

 Once you enlist you need to think long and hard about the decisions you make because it is way too easy to screw up.
 In the event you have any type of police contact meaning you get a ticket, into a crash, are arrested, etc, you need to let your recruiter know ASAP and don't lie to them.
 I know you will be scared, but you have no choice but to tell them.

 - And whatever you do, do not enlist into the DEP until you are 100 percent positive that you want to go through with this.
 Do not enlist to see if you like it.
 Do not enlist to see if your scholarship comes through or not.
 Do not enlist because you felt pressured.
 Once again, only enlist when you are prepared to follow through with this important decision.
-And in the event of a life changing event such as a death in the family, quitting/exiting/leaving the DEP is not going to be a problem.
+And in the event of a life changing event such as a death in the family; quitting/exiting/leaving the DEP is not going to be a problem.
 Communication is very important, so keep your recruiter informed of what is going on in your life.

 - Always remember that you do not have to be in the DEP to learn your knowledge or to PT like they do.
 You can do that on your own now.
-I totally understand that we all want to feel special by being part of the Marines as soon as possible, but you really can prepare yourself without enlisting and without taking part in the DEP.
+I totally understand that we all want to feel special by being part of the Marines as soon as possible, but you really can prepare yourself now without enlisting and without taking part in the DEP.

 - Don't let your head swell just because you enlisted and are part of the DEP.
 Being a poolee in the DEP doesn't mean you are now better than others or that you rate special privileges, so don't ask for them.
-And whatever you do, don't go around telling others you are in the Marines or that you're a Marine.
+And whatever you do, don't go around telling others you are in the Marine Corps or that you're a Marine.

 - And yes I do know about how many recruiters will actually say you are going to enlist into the DEP and all that.
-Just understand all this is done to make you feel special and at the end of the day you are enlisting into the USMC and the DEP is just a part of the process.
+Just understand all of this is done to make you feel special and at the end of the day you are enlisting into the USMC and the DEP is just a part of the process.
 Don’t get too wrapped up over the three letters of D-E-P and don’t make things out to be something they are not.
 Always remember that as a member of the DEP you are not officially a part of the military.